pulumi/workshops/aws-getting-started-cicd/README.md

 $ gh secret list
 ```

 And let's do the same for the `aws` credentials.
+You may have dynamic or traditional credentials.
+Update the names of the keys accordingly.

 ```bash
 $ gh secret set TODO -b pl-123